elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 }
 ```

+Try to edit all the `console.log("Edit me");` at the same time using VSCode Commands.

+# VSCode MultiCursor

-This allows for multiline editing.
-If that's not cool enough for you, you can also use this command ...
+If that's not cool enough for you, you can also use this command to put the cursor in multiple places.

 ```md
 | PC 🖥️ & Mac 🍎 |